General Condition Information

 - SS disease

-- Each year, over one thousand babies are born in the U.S. with sickle cell conditions like S,S disease.
+- Over a thousand babies are born with sickle cell conditions like S,S disease each year in the United States.

 - Sickle cell conditions are more common in African American and Hispanic American babies.